Aymalla/azure-ai-services/README.md

 ## Running

-Before running the application, make sure you have
+Before running the application, make sure you have:

 - Installed the Pre-requisites mentioned above.
 - Created the environment file `.env` under root folder based on the template file [.env.template](.env.template).
-- the environment file [http-client.env.json](e2e-test/http-client.env.json) under `e2e-test` folder is up to date.
+- Created the http environment file [http-client.env.json](testing/e2e-test/http-client.env.json) based on the template file [http-client.env.template.json](testing/e2e-test/http-client.env.template.json).

 To build the service source code and run unit-tests, use:

 - `make build`

 To run the service in development mode, use:

 - `make run`

  The following is a list of make commands should be run from root folder.